Workers’ Compensation Claims

 Job-related injuries can leave you with expensive medical bills and unable to return to work.
 You may be eligible to receive workers’ compensation benefits for any permanent damage related to your injury.
-Bross & Frankel has helped many clients obtain compensation for lost income, medical expenses, and related complications associated with workplace injuries or illnesses, and we can help you too.
+The law firm of Bross & Frankel has helped many injured workers obtain compensation for lost income, medical expenses, and related complications associated with workplace injuries or illnesses, and our workers’ comp lawyers can help you too.

 Our dedicated workers’ compensation attorneys will provide you with prompt, personal attention and aggressively advocate on your behalf to get you the settlement or award you need to get back on your feet.